 Ginny Hogan is an NYC-based writer and stand up comic.
-She's a contributor at The New Yorker, McSweeney's, Vulture, The Hairpin, and The Establishment, and she's the editor of Little Old Lady Comedy.
+She's a contributor for The New Yorker, Cosmopolitan, McSweeney's, Vulture, The Hairpin, and The Establishment, and she's the editor of Little Old Lady Comedy.
 She is currently working on a humor book about women in tech with the William Marrow group at Harper Collins.
 Margaret Atwood once tweeted one of her articles, and she hasn't been the same since.

 Ginny has performed stand up comedy at the Comedy Store in Los Angeles, the San Francisco Punch Line, and clubs all around New York.
 She's also been seen at The Boston Women In Comedy Festival, San Francisco Sketchfest, the Chicago Women's Funny Festival, the Finger Lakes Festival, and the Park Slope Comedy Festival.
 She was a semi-finalist in the 2017 Trial By Laughter Competition.
 She wrote for the 2018 Friar's Club roast of Gloria Allred.

 She tweets what can only be described as "a reasonable amount" @ginnyhogan_, and she deeply resents the owner of the handle @ginnyhogan.
 Vulture recently wrote an article about her Twitter account, available here.
 Her tweets have been featured on a number of lists of top tweets, including here, here, here, and here.